cryptapus/php-coinbase-miners/README.md

 PHP Coinbase Miners - Examine coinbase tags for Myriadcoin

 ## Pools
-Pull requests to `pools.php` are welcome.
+If you are a pool operator, pull requests to `pools.php` are welcome.
+Alternatively, you can open an 'Issue' via github.

 ## Instructions
 Copy `config-sample.php` to `config.php` and edit.